kubernetes/kubernetes/docs/proposals/sysctl.md

 ### Error behaviour

 Pods with specified sysctls are either launched with the given sysctl values or fail to launch, creating an event which is verbose enough to tell the user what happened.

-### Scheduling

-For the first step of sysctl support it is considered *out of scope* to schedule pods with certain sysctls onto certain hosts according to some given rules.

-One could imagine to offer certain non-namespaced sysctls as well which taint a host such that only containers with compatible sysctls settings are scheduled there.
-Moreover, there is no accounting of sysctl values if that makes any sense for a given sysctl.

 ### SecurityContext Enforcement - Alternative 1: by name